rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

   that this issue is specific to.

 * Orange, **P**-prefixed labels indicate a bug's **priority**.
-These labels are only assigned during triage meetings, and replace the [I-prioritize][ipri] label.
+These labels can be assigned by anyone that understand the issue and is able to prioritize it, and replace the [I-prioritize][ipri] label.

 * The gray **proposed-final-comment-period** label marks bugs that are using the RFC signoff functionality of [rfcbot] and are currently awaiting